Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Methods

 \subsection{Analytical form of population dynamics}

 For a theoretical analysis of saturation and electron population dynamics, we begin by considering the \textit{non-depleted} excitation rate of electrons from the valence band to the conduction band.
-According to Fermi's golden rule, this excitation rate at a given crystal momentum \( k \) and time \( t \) can be expressed as
+The excitation rate at a given crystal momentum \( k \) and time \( t \) can be expressed as

 The total excitation rate integrated over the Brillouin zone is then given by

 Let \( P(t) \) denote the total conduction band electron population at time \( t \).
 The evolution of this population in discrete time steps \( t_n \rightarrow t_{n+1} \) can be described by